bokkypoobah/SimpleTokenCrowdsaleContractAudit/audit/README.md

 # Simple Token Crowdsale Contract Audit

-Status: Work in progress
+Status: The audit on the original crowdsale and token contracts is completed.
+The review on the more recently developed *FutureTokenSaleLockBox* and *ProcessableAllocations* smart contract is outstanding.

 ## Summary

 [Simple Token](https://simpletoken.org/) intends to run a crowdsale commencing on Nov 14 2017.

-Bok Consulting Pty Ltd was commissioned to perform an audit on theSimple Tokens's crowdsale and token Ethereum smart contract.
+Bok Consulting Pty Ltd was commissioned to perform an audit on Simple Tokens's crowdsale and token Ethereum smart contract.

 ### First Review
 This **first review** has been conducted on Simple Tokens's source code in commits